Montrez/getting-familiar-with-docker/README.md

 To create our database we will need to exectute this command "root" user

+Have to map the ports from inside the container to outside the container.

+Install Mysql workbench to make sure that we can connect to the container from the outside.

 ***MAKE SURE YOU DO NOT HAVE A MYSQL RUNNING ALREADY.